syncfusion-content/fileformat-docs/File-Formats/XlsIO/Create-read-edit-excel-files-in-uwp-c-sharp.md

 {% endhighlight %}
 {% endtabs %}

-##### Step 5: Include the below code snippet in the click event of the button in MainPage.xaml.cs, to create an Excel file and save the Excel document as a physical file and open the file for viewing.
+5.Include the below code snippet in the click event of the button in MainPage.xaml.cs, to create an Excel file and save the Excel document as a physical file and open the file for viewing.

 {% tabs %}
 {% highlight c# %}